Read the committee members' biographies and registered interests.

 - honouree lecturer at both Cardiff University and University of the West of England

-- specialist adviser for the Care Quality Commission (CQC).
+- specialist adviser for the Care Quality Commission.

 Becky is a health economist at the School of Health and Related Research, University of Sheffield.
 Becky is a member of the Decision Support Unit and her research interests are methods for cost-effectiveness analysis.
 Becky is undertaking a National Institute for Health Research fellowship researching the inclusion of carer health-related quality of life in economic evaluation.

-Becky has previously worked for NICE in developing guidelines, and in consultancy with pharmaceutical companies.
+Becky has previously worked for us in developing guidelines, and in consultancy with pharmaceutical companies.

 Non-financial professional and personal interests

-January 2018 to present: involved in ongoing research project funded by NIHR to determine cost-effectiveness of ranibizumab, aflibercept and bevacizumab for macular oedema due to central retinal vein occlusion.
+January 2018 to present: involved in ongoing research project funded by National Institute for Health Research to determine cost-effectiveness of ranibizumab, aflibercept and bevacizumab for macular oedema due to central retinal vein occlusion.

 January 2018 to present: authored documents submitted as evidence to technology appraisal committees relating to effectiveness and cost-effectiveness of teduglutide for short bowel syndrome.